-The largest print production on the planet, the IKEA catalogue, achieved 100% Forest Stewardship Council (FSCTM) mix credit certification for the sustainable paper of all its brochures worldwide in 2014.
-Leroy: “That was just a hygiene factor for us.
-We were looking for a game changer to make the entire life cycle of the catalogue much leaner and greener.”
+With the largest print production on the planet, IKEA had achieved 100% Forest Stewardship Council (FSCTM) mix credit certification for the sustainable paper of all its brochures worldwide in 2014.
+It was a big win, but they were still looking for a game-changer to make the entire lifecycle of the catalog much leaner and greener.

-So, in spring 2014, a dozen specialists from IKEA and Except Integrated Sustainability locked themselves up for a three-day innovation session at Except’s headquarters in Rotterdam to find that game changer.
-Fast-forward eight months, and IKEA’s purchasing managers have a brand-new purchasing interface at their fingertips that immediately starts pushing the catalogue’s ecological footprint down.
+In spring 2014, a dozen specialists from IKEA and Except Integrated Sustainability sat down to a three-day innovation session at Except’s headquarters in Rotterdam to find that point of leverage.
+Fast-forward eight months, and IKEA’s purchasing managers have a brand-new purchasing interface that immediately decreased the catalog’s ecological footprint.

-As a result of the significant contributions from all collaborating partners, by the end of 2015, IKEA already clocked a 484 GWh reduction in energy consumption from its catalogue production process, equivalent to 145,000 Swedish households.
-CO2 emission from the catalogue’s production dropped 19,000 tons, the size of 20% of Belgium’s annual CO2 emissions.
-And these reductions are gearing up.
+As a result of the significant contributions from all collaborating partners, by the end of 2015, IKEA already clocked a 484 GWh reduction in energy consumption from its catalog production process - the equivalent of 145,000 Swedish homes.
+CO2 emission from the catalog’s production dropped 19,000 tons, the size of 20% of Belgium’s annual CO2 emissions.

-IKEA had collected high-quality Big Data about more than 100 economic and sustainability aspects of the 130 paper mills and printing factories that produce IKEA’s catalogues across the globe.
-These data had become simply too much for any human mind to process.
+IKEA had collected high-quality Big Data on more than 100 economic and sustainability aspects of the 130 global paper mills and printing factories that produce IKEA’s catalogs.
+These data had simply become too much for any human mind to process.

 Information waste up-cycled

-“Except helped us turn this costly ‘information waste’ into a valuable ‘information resource,’” says Leroy.
-In the first SiD co-creation session, visualization tools offered insight into the data describing the life cycle of the catalogue from forest logging and paper manufacturing, to print and distribution, and back to recycling and reforestation.
+“Except helped us turn costly ‘information waste’ into a valuable ‘information resource,’” says Matthieu Leroy, a sustainability specialist at IKEA.
+In the first SiD co-creation session, visualization tools offered insight into the data describing the life cycle of the catalog - from logging and paper manufacturing to print and distribution, ending with recycling and reforestation.

-Participants concluded that the biggest sustainability gain could be achieved through improving the impact of already-available information.
+Participants concluded that the biggest gain could be achieved by improving the impact of already-available information.
 They felt data sharing with and within the supply chain would enable suppliers to compete and cooperate to create the best performance for themselves and the supply chain as a whole.

-Through the Supplier Brief, IKEA’s paper and print suppliers have access to much of the same (but anonymized) data as IKEA’s catalogue purchasing managers have through their Purchaser Dashboard.
+Through their "supplier brief", IKEA’s paper and print suppliers have access to much of the same (but anonymized) data, similar to how catalog purchasing managers have through their "purchaser Dashboard."

 Purchasers can rate and rank supplier locations against any subset of KPIs.
-Suppliers receive information to find out where they stand in relation to other suppliers and IKEA’s green goals.
-It helps them prioritize their corrective actions.
+Suppliers receive information to find out where they stand concerning others and IKEA’s overarching green goals and it helps to prioritize corrective actions.

-As a result of this shared data and the shared language that comes with it, IKEA and its suppliers are developing greater “supplier intimacy”, as Leroy puts it.
-“Our negotiations have become more focused and fruitful.
-This tool strengthens the collaborative dynamic we seek.”
+As a result of this shared data, and language that comes with it, IKEA and its suppliers are developing greater “supplier intimacy.”
+Leroy stated “this tool strengthens the collaborative dynamics they seek, ensuring negotiations are now much more focused and fruitful.”

-IKEA applies a similar logic to its relations with other stakeholders outside of the supply chain.
-It wants to build transparency and dialogue on the sustainability aspects of its catalogue production process.
+IKEA applies a similar logic to its relations with other stakeholders outside the supply chain.
+It wants to build transparency and dialogue on the sustainability aspects of its catalog production process.

-Enter the Data Dashboard, a compact version of the Purchaser Dashboard, minus the granular data and real-time functionalities.
+Enter IKEA's Data Dashboard, a compact version of the Purchaser Dashboard, minus the granular data and real-time functionalities.
 The Data Dashboard serves critical internal stakeholders such as co-workers and retailers.
-The Data Dashboard shows the history, current status, and targets for 13 aspects such as input materials, energy, CO2 emissions, and waste.
-The aspects are presented following the standards of the Global Reporting Initiative (GRI G4).
+It shows the history, current status, and targets for 13 input materials, energy, CO2 emissions, and waste.
+The aspects are presented in the standards of the Global Reporting Initiative (GRI G4).

-Data Dashboard users are invited to leave comments on the catalogue’s sustainability performance and to offer suggestions for future action.
-This engages this critical audience in dialogue and helps IKEA know what indicators are important to stakeholders.
+Data Dashboard users are invited to leave comments on the catalog’s sustainability performance and offer suggestions for future action.
+This process engages this critical audience in dialogue and helps IKEA know what important indicators to stakeholders.

 “The results have been beyond our expectations,” comments Leroy.
-In the first year, the catalogue’s energy consumption dropped 8%, while CO2 emission went down 2%.
+The catalog’s energy consumption dropped 8% in the first year, while CO2 emissions decreased 2%.
 That may sound modest, but with a print run that has an energy footprint the size of the entire South Carolina economy, this adds up to 285,000 barrels of oil left in the ground each year from now on, and the CO2 emissions of 155,000 car kilometers compensated for by IKEA’s CO2 savings.
-Plus, these reductions have only just started to kick in and are accelerating.
+These reductions have only just started to kick in and are accelerating.

 “These dashboards are strengthening the interactive, collaborative dynamic with all of our stakeholders, from suppliers to NGOs to the general public,” notes Leroy.
-“I knew that, as a big player, IKEA had the leverage to drive a transition toward greater sustainability in our own paper and print supply chain.
-But this project has made us an enabler of network learning at an industry level.
-That’s far beyond what we originally expected or imagined.”
+“I knew, as a big player, IKEA had the leverage to drive a transition toward greater sustainability in our paper and print supply chain.
+However, this project has made us an enabler of network learning at an industry level, and that’s far beyond what we had expected or could have ever imagined.”